-&lt;sup>12 Global Hunger Index.
-The challenge of hunger 2008, http://www.welthungerhilfe.de/global-hunger-index-2008.html agriculture back on the international development agenda after being neglected for more than two decades.
-According to international organisations, the first 21st century food crisis was manmade; it was caused by 'short-run overshooting' (bad harvests, low food stocks, export bans, speculation) and long-run negative shifts (population growth, demand for animal feed, biofuel policies).
+Now that the effective eradication of famine crises seems realistic for the first time in history, the world is confronted in 2006/2008 with what seems to be a new type of global food crisis.
+Between 1974 and 2005, food prices on world markets fell by three-quarters in real terms.
+In 2006 and 2007 they jumped by 75 percent.
+The Economist Food Price Index was higher than any time since it was created in 1845 (The Economist 2007).
+In 2007 and 2008, 20 countries faced severe food riots.
+In October 2008, 33 countries were reported to be in a state of a severe food crisis.10 This 'food price crisis' revealed the vulnerability of global food chains in the early twenty-first century (Johnston et al. 2010).
+Rising prices were not the result of disturbances in local supply and demand but were triggered by global market fluctuations and price settings.
+World grain reserves shrank to a long-time low of 50 days.
+These events did put agriculture back on the international development agenda after being neglected for more than two decades.
+According to international organizations, the first twenty-first century food crisis was manmade; it was caused by 'short-run overshooting' (bad harvests, low food stocks, export bans, speculation) and long-run negative shifts (population growth, demand for animal feed, biofuel policies).
 This combination was intensified because agriculture was neglected in development theory and policies over the last 25 years (the 'lost decades'), and due to climate change.
 Whatever the cause, it became clear that the 'green revolution' of the 1970s and 1980s had run out of steam.
 Technological innovations and production gains had generated high social and ecological costs in addition to considerable production gains.
 However, the policy reforms promoted in the World Development Report 2008 are still focused on production and supply.
 Its central purpose is to develop the 'capacities' of small farmers.
 The peasantries have been rediscovered, albeit in a different form.
 As (small) market producers they need to be transformed to an engine of growth and development.
-In order to become a player on the world market, these small-scale farmers need to be 'empowered', made more competitive by increasing their productivity ('greening the green revolution'), by facilitating access to markets, credit, assistance, seed and fertilizers, by securing access to land, and by strengthening communities and social protection ('social embedding').
-Most criticized is the Bank's unchallenged axiom of market participation, or better: the framing of the story of empowerment in the context of trade liberalisation.
-13 According to its critics, the World Bank Report fails to come to grips with the new power relationships in the (world) marketplace (agro corporations), the vast asymmetries in market chains, and the question of equity in labour markets.
-Most importantly, it fails to interpret the food crisis as a crisis in both food security and food sovereignty.
-14
+In order to become players on the world market, these small-scale farmers need to be 'empowered', made more competitive by increasing their productivity ('greening the green revolution'); by facilitating access to markets, credit, assistance, seed and fertilizers; by securing access to land; and by strengthening communities and social protection ('social embedding').
+Most criticized is the Bank's unchallenged axiom of market participation, or better: the framing of the story of empowerment in the context of trade liberalization (Oxfam International 2007, Murphy and Santarius 2007).11 According to its critics, the World Bank Report fails to come to grips with the new power relationships in the (world) marketplace (agro corporations), the vast asymmetries in market chains, and the question of equity in labor markets.
+Most importantly, it fails to interpret the food crisis as a crisis in both food security and food sovereignty.12